 Back in northern Europe, Rubens became court painter to Archduke Albert and Archduchess Isabella.
 He established a large and prosperous studio in Antwerp undertaking numerous commissions to adorn churches whose artworks had been destroyed during the Protestant iconoclasm.
 His patrons allowed him to accept commissions from foreign courts, including that of Maria de’ Medici of France, as well as nobles in Spain, Germany and England.
 He married Isabella Brant in 1609 and he bought a house in 1610 that he transformed into an Italianate palace which he declared a “temple of art” (and can be visited today as a museum).

-Rubens trained other painters, among them, Anthony van Dyck, a Flemish compatriot who painted a portrait of Rubens’ wife, Isabella Brant, (also in the National Gallery collection).
+Rubens trained other painters, among them, Anthony van Dyck, a Flemish compatriot who painted a portrait of Rubens’ wife, Isabella Brant.
 In addition to painting, Rubens was a printmaker and designer of tapestries.
 For his diplomatic role mediating between Spain and England as well as artistic achievements, he was knighted by King Charles I. Several years after the passing of his beloved Isabella Brant in 1626, Rubens married Hélène Fourment, 15-year-old daughter of an Antwerp tapestry merchant, with whom he fathered additional children.
 The two eventually retired from public life to a country estate, where he painted a number of landscapes.
 Rubens died in 1640 and is interred in the Church of Saint Jacques in Antwerp.

 Other Works by this Artist